marcosvsilva/vtex-images/README.md

 # vtex-images
-Service to update images on vtex api
+Service to update images in vtex api